What is counseling?

 This all looks interesting, but I don’t live near you.
 Do you travel?

-I travel within the Pacific Northwest of the United States.
-I am available for telesessions for people who live outside of this region.
+I am available for telesessions for people who live outside of the Eugene Springfield area.

 Do you take barter?